While it may seem like an easy job, buyer agents actually do a great deal of work in coordinating showings for their clients.

 First, they coordinate windows of mutual opportunity with the buyer, which isn’t as easy as it may seem.
 Sometimes those opportunities are days away.
-Others they are merely moments away.
+Others are mere moments away.

-Once she and her client have agreed upon a time, she scours the MLS, trying to match their clients’ list of “must have’s” and “would love to have’s” with the inventory that’s available.
+Once she and her client have agreed upon a time, she scours the MLS, trying to match their clients’ list of “must have’s” and “would love to have” with the inventory that’s available.

 In other words, the agent does a lot of math.